Nu7h/COMP2113_minigame_project/README.md

 - Press `Space` to attack in the direction you are facing
 - Player has invincibility frames after taking damage (~2 seconds)
 - Player blinks while invincible
-- Press `C` to activate shield - reflects incoming projectiles
+- Press `C` to activate shield - absorbs incoming projectiles
 - Enemies shoot projectiles (`o`) when within close range
 - Enemies wander slowly when the player is far, and chase when nearby
 - **Cannot walk into slimes or boss** - collision detection prevents overlapping with enemies